 Rimbol grinned at the deferential manner of the officer; everyone was careful with singers, doubly so when they called in from the ranges.

 "Sure!" he said with humor, "I'm looking at a smoking wreck right now, any chance a ship's been recorded as going down recently?"

 There was a long pause, and when the voice returned it sounded surprised, but slightly warmer, "Ah, affirmative.
 Didn't you hear?
 A ship got hit by a meteor shower 'prox a week ago, went straight into the Passover storms, there wasn't anything we could do about it."

 Rimbol thought for a long moment, then said, "Hmm, is there anything about salvage rights in the charter?
 Do you suppose anyone would mind if I took a look around?"

 "Um, let me check…" the voice crackled out, and then back in a moment later, "Negative, there's nothing in the regs about salvage, either affirming or banning it.
 There was supposed to be a salvage team sent out earlier today, but—ah, never mind.
 Looks like they looked around, but couldn't find anything interesting.
-Ended up turning around after about an hour, cited bad weather as the reason to return."
+Ended up turning around after about an hour, cited bad weather."